Shopify/eng-intern-assessment-rails/README.md

 ## Resources

-- [Ruby on Rails Guides](https://guides.rubyonrails.org/getting_started.html) - I used this guide as a basis to learn ruby and rails for this assessment
+- [Ruby on Rails Guides](https://guides.rubyonrails.org/getting_started.html) - I used this guide as a basis to learn Ruby and Ruby on Rails for this assessment